daun-io/fussy-lazy-python-styleguide/README.md

 **Use [autodocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring).** autodocstring is a vscode extension to quickly generate docstrings for python functions.
 Among docstring formats that autodocstring supports, we recommend 'Google' format.

-# Efforts to cover more lazyness
+# Efforts to cover more laziness

 You can also check following toolings.